worthington10TW/worthington10TW/_posts/2020-09-06-training-in-pseudo-situ.markdown

 - Host using a cloud provider (GCP)
 - CI/CD and pipelines as code (CircleCI)
 - Governance (Code styling, vulnerability detection)
->

 - Trunk based (When pairing)
->

 - TDD, code maintainability and code quality

 This will change.
-Different tech will become a higher priority for the business, and different methods of delivery will surface, the above list should not be considered static.
+Different tech will come in and out of fasion and we may see a need to upskill folks in a particular.
+We found ourselves with the above by interviewing graduates, tenured folks in the business, leadership teams, etc. The list will change from company to company and over time.

 #### The project